rdroro/diy-diagram-it-yourself/doc/0.1.0/technical/elements.md

 Elements librairy
 =================

-This page describe the avialable elements.
-All elements are defaults attribute:value which are detailed here.
+This page describe the available elements.
+All elements are defaults key/value pairs which are detailed here.

 ## box